 Set restrns

-Set restrictions lets you assign a restriction filter to a telephone to prevent certain numbers from being dialed from that telephone, and prevent certain features from being used by a telephone.
+Set restrictions allows you to assign a restriction filter to a telephone to prevent certain numbers from being dialed from that telephone.
+You can also use set restrictions to prevent certain features from being used by a telephone.

 Filters